siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

     bde2020/spark-master:2.4.5-hadoop2.7
 ```

-In above one line command, we created a container named `spark-master-0` with a built-in hadoop 2.7 and spark 2.4.5, connected to the Nebula Graph cluster in its docker network named `nebula-docker-compose_nebula-net`, and it mapped the current path to `/root` of the spark container.
+In the above one line command, we created a container named `spark-master-0` with a built-in Hadoop 2.7 and spark 2.4.5, connected to the Nebula Graph cluster in its docker network named `nebula-docker-compose_nebula-net`, and it mapped the current path to `/root` of the spark container.

-Then, we could access to the spark env container with:
+Then, we could access the spark env container with:

 ```bash
 docker exec -it spark-master-0 bash